jindalvishal09/jindalvishal09/README.md

-- 👋 Hi, I’m @jindalvishal09
+- 👋 Hi, I’m Vishal Jindal
-- 👀 I’m interested in Cloud and related technologies with Machine Learning and IOT
+- 👀 I’m interested in Cloud based Devops and related technologies with Machine Learning and IOT
-- 🌱 I’m currently learning AWS
+- 🌱 I’m currently working on a course for Devops
 - 💞️ I’m looking to collaborate on Cloud Technology with AI/ML
 - 📫 How to reach me ...